About Sarvey Wildlife

 May 25 - American Beaver kit.
 He was found over the weekend by some campers on a river bank all alone.
 No other beavers around, no idea how it got there or what had happened.
 Status – Pending, expected to be released (Note: baby beavers live with their family groups for 2 years.
 We may have this one a LONG time if we cannot find a surrogate family.)

 May 18 – Baby River Otter - This little one was sadly abandoned when mom was spooked and decided to move to a new home.
 She took one baby, but never returned for this little cutie.
 She had been taking good care of her babies and he was in good health, chubby, and very happy to be bottle fed!
 Status – transferred to Wolf Hollow Wildlife for continued care, joined others they had in their care.

 May 11 – Late yesterday - Mother's Day - we received our first fawn of the season.
 He is a newborn orphaned fawn and came in very lethargic and weak, but is gaining strength.
 He was found abandoned by the side of a road in a ditch.
-Status - pending.
-As of June 22, we have 8 fawns in our care.
+Status - 9 RELEASED in early October.
+As of June 22, we had 8 fawns in our care.
 All expected to be released.

 May 4 - This week our Patient of the Week is a Mystery Bird.
 (We know what it is, but thought it would be fun to let you all guess.)
 Leave a comment with your guess for the species of this little orphaned bird.
 Next week we will draw a name at random from all the correct guesses for a fun prize to one lucky supporter!
 Status – This bird was a Pacific Wren, sadly he was too small to survive.